 Police officers have begun searching a reservoir in Portugal at the request of German authorities in the search for Madeleine McCann amid an investigation into prime suspect Christian Brueckner.

 The search of Arade dam - which is 50km from the location of the hotel resort Madeleine went missing from in 2007 - is allegedly in connection with the main suspect in the disappearance, Christian Brueckner, with the convicted criminal having connections to the area.
 Portuguese officer are conducting the search with British officers also present.

-Brueckner was recently named as a “formal suspect” in the disappearance of Madeleine McCann, almost 15 years after the three-year-old vanished from her Portugese hotel.
+Brueckner was named as a “formal suspect” almost 15 years after the three-year-old vanished from her Portuguese holiday accommodation.

 Who is Christian Brueckner?